-- 1. Student's personal reactions to events on placement - 2.
-Identification of personal and organisational values - What values lie behind what happened? - Whose values are these? - What do they imply?
-Is there a value conflict? - 3.
+- 1. Your personal reactions to events on placement - 2.
+Identification of personal and organisational values. - What values lie behind what happened? - Whose values are these? - What do they imply? - Is there a value conflict? - 3.
 Anxieties and dilemmas experienced whilst undertaking placement - 4.
-A critical examination of the broader issues raised for the student by placement tasks - What does this event say about the agency or government priorities, - What does this event say about society's or organisational values? - 5.
-Progress as a student worker in the agency - Skills used and developed - Theoretical knowledge applied - Further development to be achieved. - 6.
-The dynamics of working relationships that the student has interacted with (both staff and clients). - 7.
-Student's self-evaluation of performance on placement.
+A critical examination of the broader issues raised for you by placement tasks - What does this event say about the agency or government priorities? - What does this event say about society's or organisational values? - 5.
+Your progress as a student worker in the agency. - Skills used and developed - Theoretical knowledge applied - Further development to be achieved. - 6.
+The dynamics of working relationships that you have interacted with (both staff and clients). - 7.
+A self-evaluation of performance on placement.